-Startup Toolbox, conceived of by Gates Institute Advisory Board member and real estate executive Ann Sperling, is another important part of the bench-to-bedside operating philosophy of Gates Institute and the Anschutz Medical Campus.
-Startup Toolbox is co-administered with CU Innovations and provides researchers essential services that are not traditionally funded by medically-oriented grants.
+Startup Toolbox is an important part of the bench-to-bedside operating philosophy of Gates Institute and the Anschutz Medical Campus.
+The program is co-administered with CU Innovations and provides researchers essential services that are not traditionally funded by medically-oriented grants.
 These commercialization resources include support for financial modeling and business plans, as well as assistance with regulatory strategy and corporate formation.
 The novel platform also includes legal strategy and guidance, product development, and Small Business Innovation Resources (SBIR) consultants.

 Gates Institute members researching and developing regenerative medicine related technologies are eligible for exclusive Startup Toolbox funding through the Gates Institute.
 Eligible technologies include therapeutics, diagnostics, manufacturing, and platforms.
 Grants are awarded on a rolling basis.